FinlayDaG33k/MikroTik-Setups/User Manager, WiFi and VLANs/README.md

 After that, you can tell User Manager to use a different path for its database.
 I'll be putting it on `usb1` in a directory `user-manager`.
-You an put it in the root if you want, I prefer this style of organization.
+You an put it in the root if you want, I prefer this style of organization as it makes migrations and backups a lot easier.

 ```
 /user-manager database
   db-path=usb1/user-manager5